 Running tests take time, especially if you want to get valid insights.
 People need to participate in the experiment for the test to generate robust and unequivocal results.
 Letting the test run its course will eliminate surge events, and present a more evened out report of user behavior.

-Split URL testing is a great addition to your conversion rate optimization deck of tools.
-So now that we’ve covered all the aspects of split URL testing, all that’s left to do is implement it.
+Split testing is a great addition to your conversion rate optimization deck of tools.
+So now that we’ve covered all the aspects of split testing, all that’s left to do is implement it.

 Sorry, our deep-dive didn’t help.
 Please try a different search term.